IllusorySoftware/UnrealModUnlocker-Public/README.md

 # UnrealModUnlocker-Public 0.26.3
 Unlocks loading of Third Party Unreal Engine 4 loose files for 75-90% of UE4 games.

-## 0.26.3 Changes:
+## 0.26.4 Changes:

-Added support for more version of UE4. (a version of 4.24.3)
+Added support for a Shipping build version of UE 4.27.1

 ## How to use: